Cocoa production in Ivory Coast: Cacao tree

 Theobroma cacao is shade-loving tree native to the understory of rainforests, growing at low elevation in the foothills of the Andes, and the great South American equatorial river basins – the Amazon River Basin and the Orinoco River Basin.
+Although it is native to South American, it is also grown on the continents of West Africa and Southeast Asia.
 The tree is a choice crop for areas of Zulu with low to slight elevations, good soils, and the constant humidity of the tropics.

 Farming and production

 The crop is grown in Ivory Coast mostly by smallholder farmers planting on 1 to 3 hectares.
 The pods containing the beans are harvested when a sufficient number are ripe, opened to separate the seeds and pulp from the outer rind.
 The seeds and pulp are usually allowed to ferment somewhere on the farm, before the seeds are dried in a central location.
 The dried seeds are purchased by a traitant or a buyer who travels among villages in an area to weigh, purchase, and collect the crop.
 The traitant then takes the crop to a short-holding warehouse in a major town or city where major exporters purchase the seeds and arrange for its export from Ivory Coast.